top of page

 Numbers 20:12.

 a.
-A compassionate soldier who had been involved in the crucifixion.
+This man was a compassionate soldier who had been involved in the crucifixion.

 c.
 Peter the disciple.